wp-plugins/admin-menu-editor/readme.txt

 * When Admin Menu Editor is installed in `mu-plugins` or activated via "Network Activate", only the "super admin" user can access the menu editor page.
 Other users will see the customized Dashboard menu, but be unable to edit it.
 * It is currently not possible to install Admin Menu Editor as both a normal and global plugin on the same site.

+== Screenshots ==

+1. Plugin interface
+2. A sample menu created by the plugin
+3. Re-ordering menu items via drag and drop

 == Changelog ==